Adding and parameterizing components

 Defined mappings are added at the end of the unconditional mapping group.

 Illustration 9.
-Option to map a component value to a field of an external data model
+Option to map the component's value to a field of an external data model

 Only mappings for fields that have no more than one mapping defined can be edited.
-Otherwise the editor will display a button redirecting to the Data modeltab, which allows defining more complex mappings.
+Otherwise, the editor will show a button redirecting to the Data modeltab, which allows defining more complex mappings.

 Illustration 10.
 Option for a component that has more than one mapping